 Getting the necessary keys for Bousfield:

 Student ID cards (Husky One cards) are used for many things, including proximity access to some buildings and rooms within the Psychology Department.
-In order to configure your card for access to Psych building areas, the IT staff need a number located on the back of the card.
+In order to configure your card for access to Psych building areas, the IT staff need the number located on the back of the card.
 It is recommended that you obtain your ID card as soon as possible once you arrive on campus (see link below for office locations/hours).
-Once you have received your card please send an email to Graduate Program Assistant (email@example.com) with the 5 digit number in the bottom right corner of the back of the ID card so that she can forward the information to the IT staff to set up your building access.
+Once you have received your card please send an email to Graduate Program Assistant (email@example.com) with the 5 digit number in the bottom right corner of the back of the ID card, so that she can forward the information to the IT staff to set up your building access.

 Financial Aid & Bursar:

 Any questions regarding tuition, scholarships, loans, or other financial requests can be directed to the Financial Aid & Bursar Offices.
 Students should keep copies of all documentation regarding scholarship checks, award notification, loan paperwork, etc. Students who receive scholarship or loan money will need to visit the Bursar office to receive the money.
 Semester fees will approximate $900 (not covered by your tuition waiver), so students will be given the remainder of any loan money after deducting these fees.
 Students will not be able to obtain loan money until at least the first day of classes, so make sure to adjust finances accordingly.
 For more information, visit each office’s website: http://financialaid.uconn.edu & http://bursar.uconn.edu.